EusDancerDev/statflow/README.md

      ```

 This will download the latest changes from the main branch of the repository.
 After updating, you may need to rebuild and reinstall the package as described in the [Installation Guide](#installation-guide) above.

+---

+## Recent Improvements

+The latest version (3.2.0) includes significant improvements to the climatology modules:

+- **Enhanced Code Structure**: The climatology modules have been refactored for improved maintainability and readability.
+- **Better Function Organization**: Large functions have been split into smaller, focused components with clear responsibilities.
+- **Improved Encapsulation**: Helper functions are now properly marked as internal, providing a cleaner public API.
+- **Enhanced Documentation**: All functions now include comprehensive docstrings for better understanding.

+These improvements maintain all existing functionality while making the code more maintainable and easier to understand.